Regulation and its Review 2005-06

 Leonora Nicol (Media, Publications and Web) 02 6240 3239 / 0417 665 443

 - Chapter 1 Initiatives to achieve best practice in regulation

 2.1 Compliance with the Australian Government's previous requirements

 2.2 Compliance by type of regulation

 2.3 National regulation-making

 - Appendix B Adequacy of published RISs

-- Appendix C COAG's RIS requirements compliance and recent developments
+- Appendix C Compliance with the COAG RIS requirements

-- Appendix F Regulatory reform in States and Territories
+- Appendix E Regulatory reform in the States and Territories

-- Appendix G Regulation review and reform: international perspectives
+- Appendix F Regulation review and reform: international perspectives

 This publication is only available online.